 BEST Robotics Launches Demo Daze Season 2021

-BEST Robotics - It is never too early to open these doors for future careers”PITTSBURGH, PA, UNITED STATES, September 10, 2021 /EINPresswire.com/ -- BEST Robotics, the national nonprofit that delivers free STEM skills training programs through robotics competitions to schools across the country, is announcing that the focus for the 2021 seasons for BEST teams, mentors, and schools will be the construction and demolition (C&D) industry.
+The future of our economy, growth of industry, and higher education depend on securing our students' pathway to STEM employment”PITTSBURGH, PA, UNITED STATES, September 17, 2021 /EINPresswire.com/ -- BEST Robotics, the national nonprofit that delivers free STEM skills training programs through robotics competitions to schools across the country, is announcing that the focus for the 2021 seasons for BEST teams, mentors, and schools will be the construction and demolition (C&D) industry.
 BEST tailors it's annual competition to meet major industry trends.
 Recently, the Bureau of Labor and Statistics announced that last year, as part of the nation's recovery from the effects of COVID, over 900,000 jobs in the C&D industry were created.
 The many skills needed to be successful in the C&D industry mirror the skills needed to succeed in BEST competitions.

 This diversity in skills training enables BEST Robotics to support more students and schools with its national partners: MathWorks, Texas Instruments, and Toyota USA Foundation.